osdag-admin/Osdag/CONTRIBUTING.md

 It's through your contributions that Osdag will continue to improve.
 You can contribute in several ways.
 Please don't hesitate to jump in.

+Take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+In return, they should reciprocate that respect in addressing your issue or assessing patches and features.

 ### Using the issue tracker

 The issue tracker is the preferred channel for <a href= "#bugs">bug reports</a>, <a href= "#feature">features requests</a> and submitting <a href= "#pull">pull requests</a>, but please respect the following restrictions: